kenanwang/username.github.io/resources.md

 Lastly and perhaps most importantly, much thinking on AI ethics is shallow, [Vervaeke](https://a.co/d/74PrAf2) is anything but.

-### Physics
+### Physics (and math)
-My first intellectual love.
+My first intellectual love was physics.
 It teaches you to think and problem solve, but perhaps more importantly to *wonder*.

 Kleppner and Kolenkow's [*An Introduction to Mechanics*](https://a.co/d/cyY2QUC) remains the standard by which I measure all other textbooks.
 I still remember their names almost 20 years later.

 Purcell and Morin's [*Electricity and Magnetism*](https://a.co/d/bK8jLsk) isn't far behind.

-Chef Thomas Keller says that finesse is the kind of thing that a great baseball pitcher has - excellence in execution but with *a-little-something-extra*.
+Chef Thomas Keller says that finesse is the kind of thing that a great baseball pitcher has - excellence in execution, but with *a-little-something-extra*.
 Feynman's got that in his teaching and you can experience it in his [Lectures on Physics](https://www.feynmanlectures.caltech.edu/).

+[Steven Strogatz](https://a.co/d/0NqbRWz) introduces the lay person to mathematics very well.
+As do the videos from [3Blue1Brown](https://www.3blue1brown.com/).